LightningRS/iccviewer.github.io/ICCViewer/README.md

 ### View the ICCs and their characteristics of picked applications

-On the ICCViewer page, click the option in the drop-down menu next to **Application** to view the built-in ICC results of 31 open source apps involved in our experiment.
+On the ICCViewer page, click the option in the drop-down menu next to **Application** to view the built-in ICC results of 5 benchmarks and 31 open-source apps involved in our experiment.

 ![Select picked applications](images/readme-01.png)